loophp/flake-lock-update-workflow/README.md

 ## Description

-This repository provide a Github Workflow file ready to use to make sure that the `flake.lock` file in your repository stay up-to-date by creating a pull-request every time it detected some changes.
+This repository provides Github Workflows ready to use to make sure that the `flake.lock` file in your repository stay up-to-date.

+* Either by creating a pull-request
+* Either by silently updating the repository `flake.lock` file.

 Read more information about this feature [on Github][50].